Java Interview Questions and Answers

 An ArrayList does not define the increment size.
 A vector defines the increment size.

-An ArrayList can only use Iterator for traversing.
-Except for hashtable, a vector are the only other class that uses both Enumeration and Iterator.
+An ArrayList uses an Iterator for traversing.
+Except for the hashtable, a vector is the only other class using Enumeration and Iterator.

 Iterator Enumeration

 Iterator is an interface found in the java.util package.
-Enumeration is an object that generates elements one at a time.
+Enumeration is a special data type that allows you to define a fixed set of constants.

 Uses three methods to interface: